TomAndJerrys2/Coffee-Emulator/README.md

 - SNES Emulator - Build
 - N64 Emulator - Build

-And a Nain interface with features such as:
+And a dynamic interface with features such as:
 - User Sign up and User Login
 - Blog Posts and Comments
 - Updates Page